sub-c/AllegroDotNet/README.md

 * Not all of Allegro 5 API is implemented yet; ex: unicode/UTF-8 support is not currently implemented.

+* No testing has been done on OSX, and minimal testing was done on Linux.
+Additional testing from the community would be helpful!

 ## Troubleshooting
 * AllegroDotNet requires `allegro_monolith-5.2.dll` to be available to use the native Allegro 5 library (on Windows).